formsintegrations/integration-for-zoho-campaigns-and-cf7/readme.txt

 3. Then go to Zoho Campaigns authorization page
 4. Click on "[Zoho API Console](https://api-console.zoho.com/)"
 5. Select "Server Side Applications"
-6. Give a client name but I cannot contain keyword "**Zoho**"
+6. Give a client name but It cannot contain keyword "**Zoho**"
 7. Copy "Homepage URL" and "Authorized Redirect URIs" from the plugin
-8. It will generate "Client ID" and "Client Secret", paste it in the plugin
+8. It will generate "Client ID" and "Client Secret", paste it in the plugin.
+You can select data center[au, com, eu, in,..] from api console.
 9. Complete the authorization process
 10. Now select Zoho Campaigns module and layout where you want to send data
 11. Map Contact Form 7 fields with Zoho Campaigns fields